IntelligentSoftwareSystems/Galois/lonestar/mining/README.md

 ================================================================================

 This directory contains benchmarks that run using the Pangolin framework [1] for efficient and flexible graph mining.
-It uses the bliss library [2][3] for graph isomorphism check.
+It uses the bliss [2][3] library v0.73 for graph isomorphism test.
 The license for this library is in the bliss
 directory: note that **it does not use the same license as the rest of Galois**.
-To run Pangolin applications, please go to ../lonestarmine/README.md for more details.

 [1] Xuhao Chen, Roshan Dathathri, Gurbinder Gill, Keshav Pingali,
 Pangolin: An Efficient and Flexible Graph Pattern Mining System on CPU and GPU, VLDB 2020